craig-db/protobuf-dlt-schema-evolution/README.md

 # Notebook overview
 * The "Producer" notebook creates simulated messages and sends them to a Kafka topic.
 Use the widget values to increase the number of different schema versions used in the flow and the number of records sent per notebook run.
-* The "DLT" notebook will be installed as a Continuous notebook.
+* The "DLT" notebook will be installed as a Continuous DLT Pipeline.
 * The "Install_DLT_Pipeline" notebook will install the aforementioned DLT notebook.

 # Instructions